-Warning: These settings are intended for diagnostic purposes and should only be modified under the guidance of Sierra Wireless or your service provider.
-Excluding or restricting radio bands may invalidate network operator certification, adversely affect service and is not recommended for general use.

-The Diagnostic Settings allow you to select which bands to use, either by excluding certain bands, or by restricting the RV50 to using the bands you specify.

-Note: Specifying settings for Band 26 and/or Band 41 in the Diagnostic Settings overrides the Band 26 and Band 41 settings on the WAN/Cellular tab (see page 86).
+Field Description Band Diagnostic Settin igs Sierra Wireless or your servi are intended for diagnostic purposes and should only be modified under the guidance of ice provider.
+Excluding or restricting radio bands may invalidate network operator certifi- ice and is not recommended for general use.
+The Diagnostic Settings allo RV55 to using the bands you w you to select which bands to use, either by excluding certain bands, or by restricting the u specify.
+Note: Specifying settings for settings on the WAN/Cellula r Band 26 and/or Band 41 in the Diagnostic Settings overrides the Band 26 and Band 41 r tab (see page 95).
 Bands Available Available radio bands based on the selected Setting for Band.
-See WAN/Cellular > Cellular > General > Band Setting on page 86 and Setting for Band on page 546.
+See WAN/Cellular > Cellular > General > Band Setting on page 95 and Setting for Band on page 613.
 Current Enabled Custom Radio Bands This status field displays the custom band settings for the active SIM card.
 Not Enabled-Custom band setting mode is disabled.
 All bands excluding bands [x, y]-Bands affected when the mode is set to Exclude.
 Bands restricted to [x, y]-Bands affected when the mode is set to Restrict.
 SIM Slot 1 Custom Band Setting Mode Select the type of custom band settings for SIM slot 1.
 Options are: Disable (default) Exclude-Exclude specified bands from operating.
-After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands.
-Restrict-Limit the RV50 to using specified bands.
+After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands Restrict-Limit the RV55 to using specified bands.
 After selecting Restrict, a Restrict Bands field appears, in which you can enter a comma-separated list of bands.
 SIM Slot 2 Custom Band Setting Mode Select the type of custom band settings for SIM slot 2.
 Options are: Disable (default) Exclude-Exclude specified bands from operating.
-After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands.
-Restrict-Limit the RV50 to using specified bands.
+After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands Restrict-Limit the RV55 to using specified bands.
+After selecting Restrict, a Restrict Bands field appears, in which you can enter a comma-separated list of bands.
+R2C eSIM Custom Band Setting Mode Select the type of custom band settings for the R2C eSIM (if enabled).
+Options are: Disable (default) Exclude-Exclude specified bands from operating.
+After selecting Exclude, an Exclude Bands field appears, in which you can enter a comma-separated list of bands Restrict-Limit the RV55 to using specified bands.
 After selecting Restrict, a Restrict Bands field appears, in which you can enter a comma-separated list of bands.